Top Elementor Add-Ons: Step-by-Step Guide to CrocoBlock

 Besides, you can also add more custom fields for metadata, create repeaters, and apply media.

 Once the new post type is added, it will be displayed on the WordPress dashboard.
-Moreover, you will be able to apply new posts of this type.
+Moreover, you can apply for recent posts of this type.

-JetEngine plugin lets you work with custom classifications and create templates for new posts and layouts via the Elementor page builder.
-All you have to do is just navigate to JetEngine > Listings, apply a new listing, and choose the source the data will be pulled from by the dynamic widgets.
+JetEngine plugin Lets you work with custom classifications and create templates for new posts and layouts via the Elementor page builder.
+All you have to do is navigate to JetEngine > Listings, apply for a new listing, and choose the source the data will be pulled from by the dynamic widgets.

-Next, you will be able to set up a customized post template with any layout and set of widgets.
-This JetEngine template can be applied to every customized post with any layout or content.
+Next, you can create a customized post template with any layout and widgets.
+This JetEngine template can be applied to every customized post with layout or content.

-Working with flexible post type templates, you obviously want to present posts or terms on the Archive page.
+Working with flexible post-type templates, you want to present posts or terms on the Archive page.

-When it comes to creating and adjusting Archive page themes with Elementor, you should use both JetEngine and Elementor add-ons.
-You may also need the JetBlog plugin featuring the set of dynamic content widgets that display posts or flexible post types in listing and tiles layouts.
-If you’ve decided to set up a custom Archive page, go to CrocoBlock > My Library > Archive block and hit ‘Add New’ button.
+When creating and adjusting Archive page themes with Elementor, you should use both JetEngine and Elementor add-ons.
+You may also need the JetBlog plugin featuring a set of dynamic content widgets that display posts or flexible post types in listing and tiles layouts.
+If you’ve decided to set up a custom Archive page, go to CrocoBlock > My Library > Archive block and hit the ‘Add New’ button.

-In Elementor Editor, you are also able to apply the widgets that let show off and filter dynamic content: Smart Post Tiles, Smart Post Listing or Listing Grid.
+In Elementor Editor, you can also apply widgets that let you show off and filter dynamic content: Smart Post Tiles, Smart Post Listing or Listing Grid.
 Besides, you’ll find Navigation and Pagination Arrows widgets allowing you to add appropriate elements to Archive page themes.

 Step 6.
 How to Edit Existing Content

-If you are the one who create the site from the scratch, you might need to add even more content to the existing pages or new pages with more distinctive content.
-CrocoBlock subscription and their Elementor add-ons offers everything needed to complete this task.
-Let’s take a closer look at what you’ll get using the service.
+If you are the one who creates the site from scratch, you might need to add even more content to the existing pages or new pages with more specific content.
+CrocoBlock subscription and their Elementor add-ons offer everything required to complete this task.
+Let’s look at what you’ll get using the service.

 - JetElements add-on contains 30 steep widgets to add to your Elementor editor.
-With the help of this plugin, you are able to apply an advanced carousel, posts slider, image layout, portfolio, timeline, SVG image, and other types of content.
-After adding them, you have an opportunity to jazz them up to match your company’s identity and add important information even without any web development skills.
+With the help of this plugin, you can apply an advanced carousel, posts slider, image layout, portfolio, timeline, SVG image, and other types of content.
+After adding them, you can jazz them up to match your company’s identity and add important information even without any web development skills.

-- JetBlog plugins let you add a dynamic content to the Elementor-built pages.
-Being easy-to-use it deals with flexible post types and adaptable fields.
-Using JetBlog you will find Smart Post Tiles, Smart Post List, Text Ticker, and Video Playlist widgets.
+- JetBlog plugins let you add dynamic content to the Elementor-built pages.
+Being easy to use it deals with flexible post types and adaptable fields.
+Using JetBlog, you will find Smart Post Tiles, Smart Post List, Text Ticker, and Video Playlist widgets.

 - JetReviews Elementor add-ons allow adding testimonials to the pages built with Elementor.
-Review widget added to the list of existing widgets gives you a chance to apply your own reviews and show them in the appealing visual from.
+The review widget added to the list of existing devices gives you a chance to apply for your reviews and show them in an appealing visual form.

 Step 7.
 How to Add WooCommerce Functionality

-If you want to set up an online store based on WooCommerce, JetWooBuilder plugin included in CrocoBlock will help out.
+If you want to set up an online store based on WooCommerce, the JetWooBuilder plugin included in CrocoBlock will help.
 It allows displaying the products and creating Single pages.

-After you activate Elementor add-ons editor, drag and drop content and modules with dynamic content widgets specially developed for WooCommerce and tweak various elements.
-All the necessary widgets are available under JetWooBuilder block.
-Once done, push ‘Save’ button.
+After you activate the Elementor add-ons editor, drag and drop content and modules with dynamic content widgets specially developed for WooCommerce and tweak various elements.
+All the necessary widgets are available under the JetWooBuilder block.
+Once done, push the ‘Save’ button.

-You will obviously need to apply the newly designed template for all the products available in your product gallery.
-To do that, go to WooCommerce > Settings block, click “JetWooBuilder”, and open Single Product template condition settings.
+You will need to apply the newly designed template for all the products in your product gallery.
+To do that, go to WooCommerce > Settings block, click “JetWooBuilder,” and available Single Product template condition settings.

-You will also be glad to know that JetWooBuilder applies 4 WooCommerce layout widgets including Categories and Products Grid, Products List, and Taxonomy Tiles.
+You will also be glad to know that JetWooBuilder applies 4 WooCommerce layout widgets, including Categories and Products Grid, Products List, and Taxonomy Tiles.
 Each of them can be used on any page created with Elementor.
-Moreover, every widget features order and query settings, and lets use various style settings to adjust the look of the tiles or grid elements.
+Moreover, every widget features to order and query settings, and let’s use various style settings to adjust the look of the tiles or grid elements.

-Do not consider CrocoBlock subscription service to be only a set of products that help you deal with Elementor and add more functionality.
+Do not consider the CrocoBlock subscription service only a set of products that help you deal with Elementor and add more functionality.
 CrocoBlock is a comprehensive service providing everything you need to launch a site.

-Using CrocoBlock subscription is way easy and does not require any additional skills.
+Using a CrocoBlock subscription is easy and does not require additional skills.
 The products included in the pack cover all possible purposes.
-Furthermore, extra products will come in the nearest future.
+Furthermore, different products will come in the nearest future.

-Giving the green light to the CrocoBlock subscription, you get a user-friendly and effective way to build a website from anew.
+By giving the green light to the CrocoBlock subscription, you get a user-friendly and effective way to build a website from anew following this CrocoBlock Guide.